Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: From hardness results to algorithm design

-Assume that we have an algorithm that computes the $(k-1)$-level and identifies the cells adjacent to each cell of the $(k-1)$-level.
-For simplicity, we first assume that the hyperplanes are in general positions, i.e., no more than $d$ hyperplanes intersect at a point, and moreover that ties are broken arbitrarily when selecting the top-$k$ subset for a given a weight vector.
-(The more general case is discussed later.)
-Our algorithm first finds an arbitrary point, $t\in V$, where $V$ is of $\mathbb{R}^d$ described by the $l$ linear equalities.
-Then, we find a cell $c$ of the $(k-1)$-level that is intersected by the downward-directed ray induced by $t$ (recall Section~\ref{sec:prel}).
-Next, we obtain the corresponding top-$k$ subset of $t$ and count the number of points of $\mathcal{G}_1$ in the top-$k$ subset, denoted by $n_{k}^{\mathcal{G}_1}$, and test it against $L_{k}^{\mathcal{G}_1}$ and $U_{k}^{\mathcal{G}_1}$.
-If the top-$k$ subset satisfies the fairness constraints, we output the weight vector and stop.
+Having introduced all necessary concepts, let us proceed to the algorithm.
+Assume that we have an algorithm that constructs the $(k-1)$-level and identifies the cells adjacent to each cell of the $(k-1)$-level.
+For simplicity, we first assume that the hyperplanes are in general positions, i.e., no more than $d$ hyperplane intersect at a point, aligning with most theoretical algorithms for the $k$-level.
+Moreover, ties are broken arbitrarily when selecting the top-$k$ subset for a given a weight vector.
+Our algorithm first finds an arbitrary point, $t\in V$, where $V$ is described by the $l$ linear equalities (see Section~\ref{sec:prel}).
+Then, we find a cell $c$ of the $(k-1)$-level that is intersected by the downward-directed ray induced by $t$.
+Next, we obtain the corresponding top-$k$ subset of $t$ and count the number of points of $\mathcal{G}_1$ in the top-$k$ subset, denoted by $n_{k}^{\scriptscriptstyle \mathcal{G}_1}$, and test it against $L_{k}^{\scriptscriptstyle \mathcal{G}_1}$ and $U_{k}^{\scriptscriptstyle \mathcal{G}_1}$.
+If the top-$k$ subset satisfies the fairness constraint, we output the weight vector and stop.
 If not, we traverse the $(k-1)$-level by visiting adjacent cells in a depth-first manner.
-For each cell visited for the first time, we test if it intersects $V$, If it does not, then we ignore the cell; otherwise, we update the top-$k$ subset as follows.
-The top-$k$ subsets of adjacent cells differ in at most one point since there is at most one hyperplane that enters the $\leq(k-1)$-level and becomes part of the $(k-1)$-level.
-One can easily maintain the top-$k$ subset and $n_{k}^{\mathcal{G}_1}$ during the traversal and whenever the top-$k$ subset changes, test $n_{k}^{\mathcal{G}_1}$ against $L_{k}^{\mathcal{G}_1}$ and $U_{k}^{\mathcal{G}_1}$.
-The algorithm stops when either a fair weight vector is obtained from a $(k-1)$-level cell with $n_{k}^{\mathcal{G}_1}$ satisfying the fairness constraints or all cells of the $(k-1)$-level that intersect $V$ have been visited.
+For each cell visited for the first time, we test if its projection onto the first $d - 1$ coordinates intersects $V$, If it does not, then we ignore the cell; otherwise, we update the top-$k$ subset as follows.
+Observe that the top-$k$ subsets of adjacent cells differ in at most one point since there is at most one hyperplane that enters the $\leq(k-1)$-level and becomes part of the $(k-1)$-level.
+We maintain the top-$k$ subset and $n_{k}^{\scriptscriptstyle \mathcal{G}_1}$ during the traversal and whenever the top-$k$ subset changes, test $n_{k}^{\scriptscriptstyle \mathcal{G}_1}$ against $L_{k}^{\scriptscriptstyle \mathcal{G}_1}$ and $U_{k}^{\scriptscriptstyle \mathcal{G}_1}$.
+The algorithm stops when either a fair weight vector is obtained from a $(k-1)$-level cell with $n_{k}^{\scriptscriptstyle \mathcal{G}_1}$ satisfying the fairness constraint or all cells of the $(k-1)$-level whose projections intersect $V$ have been visited.